-A. GASOLINE ENGINE BOATS
+GASOLINE ENGINE BOATS

-AUTOMATIC FIRE EXTINGUISHER INDICATOR LIGHT (FIG. 21.2)
+AUTOMATIC FIRE EXTINGUISHER INDICATOR LIGHT (Fig. 23.2)

-AUTOMATIC

-EXTINGUISHER SYSTEM
+AUTOMATIC EXTINGUISHER SYSTEM

-1. LIGHT ON-UNIT CHARGED
+- 1. LIGHT ON-UNIT CHARGED

-2. LIGHT OFF-UNIT DISCHARGED

-3. IF SYSTEM DISCHARGES.
-SHUT

-DOWN ENGINE(S), BLOWERS
+- 2. LIGHT OFF-UNIT DISCHARGED 3.
+IF SYSTEM DISCHARGES.
+SHUT DOWN ENGINE(S), BLOWERS

-AND ELECTRICAL SYSTEMS
+- AND ELECTRICAL SYSTEMS

 The system indicator light is wired to the ignition and is turned ON when the ignition is turned ON.
-The indicator light, located at the helm, indicates to the helmsman when the unit has discharged.
-Under normal circumstances, when the ignition is ON the charge indicator light is ON.
+The indicator light, located on the control station port panel, indicates to the helmsman when the unit has discharged.
+Under normal circumstances, when the ignition is ON, the charge indicator light is ON.
 If the unit discharges, the light will go OFF.